dekobon/product-record-ingestor-exercise/DESIGN.md

 `ProductRecord` object in another object that would contain error state and allow the consumer to aggregate all of the parsing errors encountered so that a single error on a single record wouldn't cause the entire process to abort.

+### Nullity

+In the ProductRecord class many of the fields are Nullable because I wanted to allow for the domain entity to be easily testable in parts without having to populate all values.
+However, this does come with the risk of having to handle more potential null values downstream in the application.
+This is an aspect of the design, that I would give more thought to in a production application.